dcoffey-zengenti/zengenti-react-components/src/components/alert/README.md

 Built with [React](https://reactjs.org/) and [TypeScript](https://www.typescriptlang.org/)

-**Alert banners are used for presenting an urgent message to stakeholders who visit your website.**
+**Alert banners are used for presenting messages to visitors who are your website.**

 ## Props